dogecoin/dogecoin/CONTRIBUTING.md

 and maintenance that feature may require after inclusion.
 Before proposing a new feature that will require maintenance, please consider if you are willing to maintain it (including bug fixing).
-If features get orphaned with no maintainer in the future, they may be removed by the Repository Maintainer.
+If features get orphaned with no maintainer in the future, they may be removed.

 ### Refactoring